 As already reported in Section 11, Legislative Decree No. 39/2010 ("Consolidated Legal Audit Act"), which implements EC Directive No. 2006/43/EC concerning the legal audit of annual accounts and entered into force on 7th April 2010, assigned the functions contained in that decree to the Board of Statutory Auditors in relation to the "Internal Audit and Accounting Audit Committee".
 In detail Art.
-19 of that decree establishes that the Board of Statutory Auditors supervises the following:
+19 of that decree establishes that the Board of Statutory Auditors supervises the following: a) the financial reporting process;

-- a) the financial reporting process; - b) the effectiveness of internal control, internal audit, if applicable, and risk management systems; - c) the legal audit of annual and consolidated accounts; - d) the independence of the legal auditor or legal audit firm, with regard in particular to the provision of non-auditing services to the entity subject to a legal accounting audit.
+- b) the effectiveness of internal control, internal audit, if applicable, and risk management systems; - c) the legal audit of annual and consolidated accounts; - d) the independence of the legal auditor or legal audit firm, with regard in particular to the provision of non-auditing services to the entity subject to a legal accounting audit.

-Also for audit purposes pursuant to article 19, letter b) of the aforementioned Decree, the Board of Statutory Auditors examined the model to map, manage and monitor risks in the Company and the Group (named the "Catalogue of risks") for 2014 developed by the Group with assistance from the consulting company Deloitte S.p.A.
+Also for audit purposes pursuant to article 19, letter b) of the aforementioned Decree, the Board of Statutory Auditors examined the model to map, manage and monitor risks in the Company and the Group (named the "Catalogue of risks") for 2015 developed by the Group with assistance from the consulting company Deloitte S.p.A.

 The Board of Statutory Auditors attended an induction meeting held on 27th May 2014, designed to increase the new Directors' and the new Statutory Auditors' knowledge of the reality and the dynamics of the Company.
+In consideration of the experience acquired by members of the Board of Directors with specific reference to the business sectors in which the company operates and to the information provided to them in individual Board meetings, the Chairman did not consider it necessary during the year to organise further induction sessions, since no changes had been made to the composition of the board.